fir3wa1-k3r/DevJournal/_posts/2018-10-17-File-Transfer-cheatsheet.md

 <br>
 	You can use the Python's SimpleHTTPServer module for this particular technique.
 First you need to fire up the python's HTTP server using the command `$python -m SimpleHTTPServer`.
 The `-m` is a switch to specify the module python and there you can run this command directly on your shell.
+And this server serves the files in the current directory where it is running.
     <br>
     <p align="center">
   		<img width="614" height="39" src="https://fir3wa1-k3r.github.io/imgs/file_1.png">